odCat/gtypist/lessons/ktdvorak_abcd.typ

 *:LESSON19_D2
 I:(2)
 D:In Lafayette, crayfish and coffee intensify the lifestyle.
- :"
+ :"I defy you," cried Finley, "to find a falcon as feathery as Godfrey."
  :Granny Fay left Cindy a frilly, yet unfortunately frayed, taffeta dress.
  :In days of yesteryear, typography did not signify only fonts and typefaces.
 *:LESSON19_D3
 I:(3)
-D:The youthful fantasy of Goofy and Donald left Francine the fallacy that life is often funny.
+D:The youthful fantasy of Goofy and Donald left Francine the fallacy that life is :"After the fifteenth forfeiture," uttered the referee, "Stanford is, :Dreyfuss thought fondly of that hefty eyeful of San Francisco's fog, last :Geoffrey's faculty lecture on crystallography and diffraction patterns is *:LESSON19_D4
- :"
- :Dreyfuss thought fondly of that hefty eyeful of San Francisco's fog, last Friday near the ferry.
- :Geoffrey's faculty lecture on crystallography and diffraction patterns is usually insufficient and faulty.
-*:LESSON19_D4
 I:(4)
-D:If you can differentiate psychotherapy and psychoanalysis, or psychiatry and psychology, you yourself are a psychologist.
- :Yesterday, as they do each payday, Sydney and Clifford playfully ran off to the fishery for frothy glasses of Henry's Draft Ale.
+D:If you can differentiate psychotherapy and psychoanalysis, or psychiatry and :Yesterday, as they do each payday, Sydney and Clifford playfully ran off to the G:E_LESSON19
-G:E_LESSON19

 *:S_LESSON20